143rd birthday of Allama Iqbal being celebrated today

 Meanwhile, Prime Minister Imran Khan has underlined the need of seeking guidance from Allama Iqbal’s thoughts to find solution to the issues, being faced by the country and the nation, thus transforming it into an Islamic welfare state.

-In a message, the prime minister said that now it was their individual and collective responsibility to play their role in the building of the nation while exploring thoughts of Allama Iqbal.
+In a message on the birth anniversary of Allama Muhammad Iqbal being observed today (November 9), the prime minister said that now it was their individual and collective responsibility to play their role in the building of the nation while exploring thoughts of Allama Iqbal.